A Testable Object-Oriented Framework for Unity3D

 Can store and execute player/AI commands.

 Holds an array of key-value pairs for config that can be consumed and held in an object’s Properties property.

 Agents are objects with a location, ID, renderable sprite/model etc., access to pathfinding, a configurable array of ResourceModules, a Properties collection, actions and AI behaviour.

 Frame Update Service

 A simple MonoBehaviour that sends an “Update” message with a delta time to all listeners.

 An object that contains some float amount of resource out of a possible max amount of resource, and includes methods for depleting/spending that resource and can trigger events from that.
-Could be used with any numerical resource, such as health in an RPG game or wood in an RTS.
+Could be used with any numerical resource, such as health in an RPG game, bullets in an FPS, or wood in an RTS.

-I’m a computer science student using this to get a good understanding of system design etc. I do not know everything, and appreciate any feedback on the decisions I’ve made.
+I’m a computer science student using this to get a good understanding of system design etc. My goal is to create a framework within Unity that facilitates quick game development using object oriented principles and unit testing, while not having a disastrous impact on game performance.
+This is obviously a poor fit for many types of games.
+I do not know everything, and appreciate any feedback on the decisions I’ve made.